Jakkalsxl/Hangman/README.md

 1. Guess one letter at a time to reveal the secret word.
 2. Each incorrect guess adds another part to the hangman.
 You have a total of 7 incorrect guesses.
 3. Your goal is to guess the entire word before the hangman is fully drawn.
-4. Rack up more points than your opponent after 3 rounds to win the game!

 ## Installation